MattFrostFire/Amazing-Password-Generator/README.md

 ## a) Purpose of the Program:

   The purpose of this program is to give a user a randomly generated set of Memorable passwords and Random character passwords for personal use
-  It generates the Memorable passwords from a txt file containing the top 100000 nouns 1000 passwords are generated for each folder
+  It generates the Memorable passwords from a txt file containing the top 100000 nouns.
+  1000 passwords are generated for each folder.

 ## b) Input: